Koliesnichenko/tg-weather-job-bot/README.md

 - Examples: `/find python`, `/find junior remote`
 - ⚠️ Works **locally**, disabled **in production** for now
 ```
-⚠️ Currently disabled in production due to Selenium not being supported on Railway.
+⚠️ Currently disabled in production due to Selenium not being supported on Render.

-A placeholder is added for now.
-Version 2 will use Docker-based deployment on Render to restore full /find functionality.
+Placeholder in production

 ## **Tech Stack**
   ● **python-telegram-bot**